immutable/contracts/audits/staking/202504-threat-model-stake-holder.md

 An attacker could formulate an attack in which they send one or more transactions that execute one or more of the externally visible functions.

 The list of functions and their function selectors was determined by the following commands.
-The additional information was obtained by reviewing the code. `StakeHolderERC20` and `StakeHolderNative` have identical functions with the exception of the `initialize` function. `StakeHolderERC20` uses the `initialize` function that has four parameters and `StakeHolderNative` uses the `initialize` function with three parameters.
+The additional information was obtained by reviewing the code. `StakeHolderWIMX`, `StakeHolderERC20` and `StakeHolderNative` have identical functions with the exception of the `initialize` function. `StakeHolderWIMX` and `StakeHolderERC20` use the `initialize` function that has four parameters and `StakeHolderNative` uses the `initialize` function with three parameters.

 ```
+forge inspect StakeHolderWIMX methods
 forge inspect StakeHolderERC20 methods
 forge inspect StakeHolderNative methods
 ```